 Government maintains most of the social distancing measures under Prevention and Control of Disease Ordinance

-"The global epidemic situation remains severe, and the prevailing Delta mutant strain is highly transmissible.
-Meanwhile, a downward trend is observed locally in both vaccination and booking for vaccination.
-The vaccination rate of the elderly is still relatively low.
-It's worrying that the elderly will be subject to extremely high risk of getting seriously ill and death if there is a fifth wave of epidemic.
+"The global COVID-19 epidemic situation is under serious threat from the Delta variant, with acute surges in the number of confirmed cases within a short period of time in many countries.
+Despite large-scale vaccination programmes, many places are also experiencing resurgence of the virus, which poses enormous challenges to our local anti-epidemic efforts.
+While the vaccination rate has been increasing steadily, the vaccination rate of the elderly is still low.
+The elderly will be subject to extremely high risk of getting seriously ill and death if there is a fifth wave of epidemic.
 In this regard, we need to maintain most of the existing social distancing measures," said a spokesman for the Food and Health Bureau.

 The details of the requirements and restrictions in the specified period (see Annex 1 for requirements and restrictions under Cap.
 599F) are as follows: